-- Analytic number theory and analytic combinatorics. - Spectral theory for (pseudo-)differential operators. - Last three decades: operator theory and semigroups.
+- Analytic number theory. - Spectral theory for (pseudo-)differential operators. - Last three decades: operator theory and semigroups.

 We will discuss some recent developments on complex Tauberians for Laplace transforms and power series.
 We will be concerned with two groups of statements: